Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by LPV embedding

-Observe that the new consistency condition is a quadratic equality constraint w.r.t. $p$, and thus can lead to a complex controller synthesis.
-To this end, \cite{LPV_direct} simplifies the synthesis by means of a constant Lyapunov matrix $Z$ such that the consistency condition is independent of $p$.
-Furthermore, condition \eqref{Syn_LPV} is a quadratic matrix inequality regarding the scheduling parameter despite a constant $Z$.
-For that purpose, \cite{LPV_direct} (Theorem 2) rewrite $F(p)$ and \eqref{Syn_LPV} into a quadratic form such that \eqref{Syn_LPV} can be verified by a finite number of LMI constraints for a polytopic and convex $\mathbb{P}$ \citep{LPV_direct} (Theorem 3) by the full-block S-procedure \citep{SProcedure}. \cite{LPV_direct} (Theorem 4-6) presents further statements for a data-driven controller synthesis with performance guarantees.
-Thereby, it is possible to directly design a controller for LPV systems with stability and performance guarantees from data by solving an SDP with a finite number of LMIs constraints.
-Hence, \cite{LPV_direct} can be seen as a data-based counterpart of the model-based case.\\
+For the data-driven controller synthesis for \eqref{LPV_SS}, \cite{LPV_direct} extends the data-based closed-loop representation of LTI systems \citep{PersisLinear} (Theorem 2), as shown in Section~\ref{Sec_Direct}, for a state feedback $u(t)=K(p(t))x(t)$.
+For a polytopic and convex $\mathbb{P}$, the design of a stabilizing feedback boils down to a finite number of LMI constraints by the full-block S-procedure \citep{SProcedure}. \cite{LPV_direct} (Theorem 4-6) presents further statements for a data-driven controller synthesis with performance guarantees.
+Thereby, it is possible to design a controller for LPV systems with stability and performance guarantees from data by solving an SDP with a finite number of LMIs constraints.\\

-(iii) \textbf{\cite{LPV_set_membership}} considers a set-membership approach for LPV systems, and thus ensures rigorous guarantees despite noise-corrupted data.
+(iii) \cite{LPV_set_membership} considers a set-membership approach for LPV systems, and thus ensures rigorous guarantees despite noise-corrupted data.
 Moreover, the controller synthesis does not scale with the number of data as in \cite{LPV_direct}.
-To this end, noisy samples $\{u_i,p_i,x_i\}_{i=1}^S$ from the LPV systems in SS-representation \eqref{LPV_SS} with $B(p)=B$ are drawn, i.e.,
+To this end, noisy samples $\{x_i,p_i,u_i\}_{i=1}^S$ from the LPV systems in SS-representation \eqref{LPV_SS} with $B(p)=B$ are drawn, i.e.,

 The actual noise realizations $d_i,i=1,\dots,S,$ are unknown.
 Collecting the data into matrices $X= ,U= , X^+= ,P_X= ,$ and $D= $ amounts to the relation

 For simplicity and analogously to the LTI result \citep{vanWaarde}, let the noise be cumulatively bounded